-While Medellin is not a city with an old center or even that many typical “tourist sites”, it offers a great window into Colombian culture and it’s one of the best places to learn about its more recent history.
+While Medellin is not a city with an old center or even that many typical ‘tourist sites’, it offers a great window into Colombian culture and it’s one of the best places to learn about its more recent history.
 Many also regard it as a safer city than the capital Bogota.
 If you’re on a larger trip through Colombia, I definitely wouldn’t skip it!

 Is Medellin still dangerous?

 I’ve asked locals about the safety in Medellin on a number of occasions.
-I once asked a group of locals who I’d befriended if they’d ever been robbed or had anything happen — I received quite the collective eye-roll.
+I also once asked a group of locals who I’d befriended if they’d ever been robbed or had anything happen and I received quite the collective eye-roll.
 One lifelong Paisa told me all the barrios (normal neighborhoods) are basically safe and that only some of the communas (hillside shanty towns) can be dangerous these days.

+Safety also depends a bit on where you’re staying.
 The safest neighborhood is surely Poblado, which is where most tourist accommodation is.
 This area is quite affluent and international though, so it’s a bit lower on local vibes.
 Laureles is another great area to stay.
 The metro system is very secure and safe, so you can use it to get around without any problems.

 In general, Medellin is not dangerous, but being a big city in South America it is still wise to take some basic safety precautions.